 “It’s important to put into context the long history of the contribution of Asian Canadians and yet despite that, there is a continued misperception they are from somewhere else and we don’t belong,” says Teresa Woo-Paw, former Alberta MLA and the founder of ACT2endracism.

-Videos Unpack Complex Issues to Stop Asian Hate
+Videos Unpack Complex Issues to Stop Asian Hate in Canada

 The videos unpack a variety of stereotypes that fuel anti-Asian racism.
 The themes discussed in the videos include the “model minority myth,” which perpetuates the stereotype that all Asian people are successful, hard-working and law-abiding, thus removing any individual differences among them as a group, as well as “yellow peril,” which positions Asian people as a threat to the western world.